JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/zkWasm Rust SDK.md

 #### Rollup Development Requirements

-In application side, the following requirements shall be met:
+In application side, the following requirements (API) shall be met to ensure the rollup process works properly:

 ##### **1. State Implementation**
 ```rust